Tools of the Trade: The Avalung

 Photo – www.blackdiamondequipment.com

-The Avalung is a simple tool that has proven to be a life saver.
+The Avalung is a simple tool that has proven to be a lifesaver.
 Think about it.
-If you’re buried in a slide, which is a worst case scenario, a simple, relatively inexpensive way to help increase the time you have, under the snow, to stay alive so your partner can find your beacon signal, probe you and then dig you out, is with an Avalung.
+If you’re buried in a slide, which is a worst-case scenario, a simple, relatively inexpensive way to help increase the time you have, under the snow, to stay alive so your partner can find your beacon signal, probe you and then dig you out, is with an Avalung.
 When someone gets buried in an avalanche, there are so many factors that go into the rescue.
 Did you see your partner’s last seen point?
 Is it a deep burial?
-Can you get to the site without having to deal with a further hazard, which burns valuable time.
+Can you get to the site without having to deal with a further hazard, which burns valuable time?
 Time, in any rescue scenario, is precious.
 But nowhere is that more true in an avalanche rescue scenario.
 Time is the enemy.
 The longer someone is buried under the snow, the greater their chances are of not surviving.
-Each minute, especially after the 15 minute mark, exponentially increases the likelihood of a fatality.
+Each minute, especially after the 15-minute mark, exponentially increases the likelihood of a fatality.
 Not fun.

 What We All Want From The Snow.
 Photo - Dave Silver